-If the young person expresses interest in Coaching, the Supervisor will assign the young person a Coach.
+If the young person expresses interest in Coaching, the Supervisor will assign the young person a Coach in the Online Platform.

 • Where possible, young people should be matched with Coaches based on gender preference and personality fit.
 However, sometimes a match will have to be driven by caseload/availability.